learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 ## Write a function best_fit()

-Write a function `best_fit()` that takes in X and Y, calculates the slope using above above  and intercept using the formula.
+Write a function `best_fit()` that takes in X and Y, calculates the slope and intercept using the formula.
 The function should return slope and intercept values.

 ```python